-The storage of patient information was appropriate, to ensure the safety and security of personal data.
-For example, all paper records were kept secure and electronic files were being backed up regularly.
-Access to computer screens was secure and discreet.
-A data protection policy was in place to guide staff about what was required of them.
+The storage of patient files was appropriate, to ensure the safety and security of personal data.
+All electronic files were being backed up regularly and access to computer screens was secure and discreet.
+A data protection policy was in place.